 Several empowerment strategies had been developed in Yarrabah following a cluster of suicides in the 1990s (the Yaba Bimbie Men's Group, the Family Well Being Empowerment program and the Life Promotion Officer).
 Under the Building Bridges project, these strategies were employed within the communities of Hope Vale, Kowanyama, and Dalby in Queensland.
 Sharing of knowledge through formal events and informal communication provided a means by which the knowledge, skills, and experience of each community was strengthened.

-Abstract adapted from the Australasian Centre for Rural and Remote Mental Health
+Abstract adapted from the Australian Centre for Rural and Remote Mental Health

 Australian College for Rural and Remote Mental Health